graygnuorg/go-gdbm/README.md

     The `GDBM` library, as any other package, evolved over the time introducing, in particular, new error codes.
-Use the `err.Defined` method to check if `err` is defined in the version of `GDBM` your library is linked with.
+Use the `err.Defined` method to check if a particular `err` is defined in the version of `GDBM` your library is linked with.

 The `gdbm` library exports errors corresponding to all `GDBM` [error codes](https://www.gnu.org.ua/software/gdbm/manual/index.html#Error-codes.index-error-codes).